dayanbatuofu/icra2023/README.md

 * sim_draw_HD_lane_orientation.py: animation of one case for SL, SSL, HL and VH on paper, reader can dirctly run and watch.
 * sim_draw_transparent_lane_orientation.py: visualization of one case for SL, SSL, HL and VH on paper, reader can dirctly run and watch.
 * ./experiment_scripts/train_intersection_HJI.py: contains scripts to train the model, which can reproduce experiments in the paper.
-* ./validation_scripts/closedloop_traj_generation_HD_tanh.py: use value network (tanh as activation function) as closed-loop controllers to generate data including generalization and saftety performance
+* ./validation_scripts/closedloop_traj_generation_HD_tanh.py: use value network (tanh as activation function) as closed-loop controllers to generate data including generalization and saftety performance.
-* ./validation_scripts/closedloop_traj_generation_HD_relu.py: use value network (relu as activation function) as closed-loop controllers to generate data including generalization and saftety performance
+* ./validation_scripts/closedloop_traj_generation_HD_relu.py: use value network (relu as activation function) as closed-loop controllers to generate data including generalization and saftety performance.
-* ./validation_scripts/closedloop_traj_generation_HD_sine.py: use value network (sine as activation function) as closed-loop controllers to generate data including generalization and saftety performance
+* ./validation_scripts/closedloop_traj_generation_HD_sine.py: use value network (sine as activation function) as closed-loop controllers to generate data including generalization and saftety performance.
-* ./validation_scripts/trajectory_with_value_HD_tanh.py: visualize generalization and saftety performance for value network (tanh as activation function)
+* ./validation_scripts/trajectory_with_value_HD_tanh.py: visualize generalization and saftety performance for value network (tanh as activation function).
-* ./validation_scripts/trajectory_with_value_HD_relu.py: visualize generalization and saftety performance for value network (relu as activation function)
+* ./validation_scripts/trajectory_with_value_HD_relu.py: visualize generalization and saftety performance for value network (relu as activation function).
-* ./validation_scripts/trajectory_with_value_HD_sine.py: visualize generalization and saftety performance for value network (sine as activation function)
+* ./validation_scripts/trajectory_with_value_HD_sine.py: visualize generalization and saftety performance for value network (sine as activation function).
-* ./validation_scripts/model: experimental model in the paper
+* ./validation_scripts/model: experimental model in the paper.
-* ./validation_scripts/train_data: training data in the paper
+* ./validation_scripts/train_data: training data in the paper.
-* ./validation_scripts/test_data: testing data in the paper
+* ./validation_scripts/test_data: testing data in the paper.
-* ./validation_scripts/closed_loop: store data by using value network as closed-loop controllers
+* ./validation_scripts/closed_loop: store data by using value network as closed-loop controllers.

 ### Uncontrolled_intersection_complete_information_game: train supervised(SL), self-supervised(SSL), hybrid(HL) and value hardening(VH) model to complete generalization and saftety performance test for case 1 with complete information
 The code is organized as follows: